 Father and son confer on plantings and changes to the landscape.
 Dry laid stone ha-ha walls in a Palladian design are installed to frame the meadows and viewway.
 Peter Augustus and his wife Mary Rutherfurd Clarkson discuss enhancements to the gardens together and plant the finest selection of vegetables.
 In 1833, Mary Rutherfurd surprises her husband by having a rough summer house built near the water.

 They have paid servants who help maintain the buildings and grounds and entertain large groups of friends and family.
 Known servants on the property include Caesar Valentine, a man enslaved by Peter’s aunt and uncle and manumitted in 1824.
 As of 1830 there are 5 African Americans, 3 women and two men, living on the site, all free.
 New research has shown that Caesar had a son in 1807 also named Caesar Valentine?
 Is one of the women on the census his wife?
 Is the other man his son?

 Notable visitors to the home include artist Samuel F. B. Morse

 1836 - 1843

-Like many other Westchester homes barraged by British fire during the war, “The Locusts,” is badly damaged.
-In 1836, Peter Augustus takes it down and builds the current Greek Revival mansion which is completed in 1838.
+Like many other Westchester homes barraged by both British fire and battered by New England troops during the war, “The Locusts,” was badly damaged.
+In fall of 1836, Peter Augustus contracts to take it down and have the current Greek Revival mansion built – the new structure is completed in 1838.
 His wife Mary Rutherfurd Clarkson is equally involved in the planning.
 The couple have 8 children.

 The 1838 Drawing Room has Minard Lafever and Asher Benjamin inspired details with gold leafed cornices and floor to ceiling windows.
 Countless elm trees enhance the grounds at this time.
 An area of the mansion is designated Caesar’s pantry.
 The estate is managed by Giles Green and his family.